sebas-lim/CS121.F24/a1/PLAN.md

    find the bug?
 What process did you use to fix the bug?
 What did you learn from this bug that might help you in the future?

+I missed a ";" when I run my code.
+I think now I'll forget less times about writing it at the end.

 2. What, if anything, are you going to do differently on the next